Q4 Inventory Planning Checklist: Holiday Season Prep for E-commerce

 - Plan FBA shipments to arrive by Oct 15

-- Create backup fulfillment plan
+- Create backup fulfillment plan (FBM, 3PL)

-- Order packaging/supplies
+- Order packaging and supplies

 October: Final Push

-- Complete FBA shipments before deadlines
+- Complete FBA shipments before Amazon deadlines

-- Test fulfillment operations
+- Stress-test fulfillment operations

 - Confirm staffing